Jonr1944/JReisherPortfolio/final_project_partII.md

 ## Mood Board

 I wanted to create a way to find the best color pallet for my story.
-I searched on Google Images for disinformation related infographics and found that there were really three main colors pallets that was used:  blue / white, purple, and black/red color pallet.
-I am going to use the blue / white color pallet because it resignated the most during my user research and it also mirrors the colors used by Twitter.
+I searched on Google Images for disinformation-related infographics and found that there were really three primary colors pallets used: blue/white, purple, and black/red color pallet.
+I will use the blue / white color pallet because it resonated the most during my user research and it also mirrors the colors used by Twitter.

 <img src="Mood_Board1.jpg" width="700"/>